T4TJ/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is Pointers, Arrays and Strings readme
+This is the README.md for pointers, arrays and strings